uvegege/SpheroidalWaveFunctions.jl/README.md

 Contributions are welcome and appreciated!
 Whether you find a bug, have an idea for improvement, or want to add new functionality, please feel free to:

+- Open an issue to report bugs or discuss enhancements
+- Submit a pull request with improvements or fixes
+- Share your use cases and feedback

 Any help in expanding test coverage, improving documentation, or optimizing performance is especially appreciated.

 ## Related Packages